 The pods ripen to a beautiful shade of peach and they add unique color to our garden.
 We suggest keeping it interesting and choosing a few different varieties.
 Check out our list of favorite retailers to buy pepper seeds online.

-After you have decided which ghost pepper you will plant, it’s time to pick out soil and fertilizer.
+After you have decided which variety of ghost pepper you will plant, it’s time to pick out soil and fertilizer.

 Choosing The Best Soil

-If you are starting your ghost peppers indoors, you should be using seed starting mix.
+If you are starting your ghost peppers from seed indoors, it is best to use seed starting mix.
 You can find this at any gardening supply store, or online on Amazon.

 Approximately 3-4 weeks after sprouting, you will move your plants to another soil medium.
 Don’t overthink which soil to get for growing your ghost peppers.
-We recommend a loamy, organic potting mix.
+We recommend a loamy, well-draining organic potting soil.

 You should avoid using an “in-ground soil” if you will be growing your ghost peppers in pots.
-This soil is too heavy for container gardening and will not allow for proper drainage.
-You can find an acceptable potting mix at any garden store, or purchase one online.
+This soil is too heavy for container gardening and will not allow for adequate drainage and aeration to the root zone.
+You can find an acceptable potting soil at any garden store, or purchase one online.

 Starting Ghost Peppers Indoors